 In 1983 Chihuly returned to his native Pacific Northwest where he continued to develop his own work at the Pilchuck Glass School, which he had helped to found in 1971.
-Throughout the 1970’s , influenced by the great glassblowing tradition of Murano, Chihuly experimented with the team approach to glassblowing.
+Throughout the 1970’s , influenced by the great glassblowing tradition of Murano, Dale Chihuly glass sculpture was influenced by the team approach to glassblowing for which Chihuly art glass is now famous.
 Working with a team of master glassblowers and assistants has enabled him to produce architectural glass art of a scale and quantity unimaginable working alone or with only one assistant.

 In more recent years Chihuly installations have been featured in large indoor/outdoor exhibitions at botanical gardens in major cities such as Chicago, Columbus, Atlanta, Miami and Phoenix.
-These shows are extremely interesting and unique as Chihuly’s organic glass installations are often so close in appearance to actual living plants forms that the boundary between art and life begins to blur and one is taken into somewhat of analtered state.
-Millions of people have been able to visit and enjoy these Chihuly botanical exhibitions. .
+These shows are extremely interesting and unique as Chihuly’s organic glass installations are often so close in appearance to actual living plant forms that the boundary between art and life begins to blur and one is taken into somewhat of an altered state.
+Millions of people have been able to visit and enjoy these Chihuly botanical exhibitions.

 Dale Chihuly is now widely recognized as the world’s premier glass artist and has been the subject of many books, critical essays and PBS specials.
-Chihuly glass sculpture can be found in over 150 major museums, including the Hokkaido Museum of Modern Art, the Metropolitan Museum of Art, the Museum of Modern Art, the Louvre, the Victoria and Albert Museum, the Corning Museum of Glass, the Tacoma Glass Museum, the Mint Museum in Charlotte, North Carolina and the Whitney Museum.
+Chihuly glass sculpture can be found in over 150 major museums, including the Hokkaido Museum of Modern Art, the Metropolitan Museum of Art, the Museum of Modern Art, the Louvre, the Victoria and Albert Museum, the Corning Museum of Glass, the Museum of Glass in Tacoma, the Mint Museum in Charlotte and the Whitney Museum.

-Many fine examples of Dale Chihuly glass art are available at Holsten Galleries.
+Many fine examples of Dale Chihuly glass art for sale are available at Holsten Galleries.
 Our online glass gallery always has at least one Chihuly chandelier as well as many diverse Chihuly glass sculptures.
-All images of Chihuly glass art on our website are meant to be examples of the different types of glass that are possible.
+All images of Dale Chihuly glass sculpture on our website are meant to be examples of the different types of glass that are possible.
 Holsten has access to many fine examples of each of the Chihuly series.
 Chihuly glass chandeliers are also available through Holsten Galleries on a commission basis.